stratease/scrape-test/readme.md

 **Solution #2**

+This is in the `solution-2` branch

+**Solution #3**

-This branch provides the solution to task #2
+This branch provides the solution to task #3

 - Tested in node v12
-- Business logic is in the `app.js` file
+- Business logic is in the `App.js` and `Container.js` file
 - Install dependencies with `npm install`
+- You will need two concurrent node processes.
+One for the React app on the frontend, and one for the API service.
-- Run `npm run start` and the express server will listen on port `1234`
+    - Run `npm run server` and the express server will listen on port `1234`
+    - Run `npm run start` and the react app will run on port `3000`.
+This should open a tab in the browser with the interface
-- To fetch a url, simply curl to the `/proxy` endpoint with a `url` query param with the requested website.
+- To fetch the pages, simply enter the urls delimited by newlines in the text area and click "Fetch"

-Example:

-`curl -G --data-urlencode 'url=https://www.google.com' 127.0.0.1:1234/proxy`
-`
-`

-**Solution #3**

-This is in the `solution-3` branch